 I am chairman of Pembroke VCT

 plc, a venture capital trust, of 3 Cadogan Gate, London SW1X 0AS.
-I expect to receive £25,000 every year for approx. 32 hours' work, until further notice.
+From 10 November 2020 I receive £30,000 every year for approx. 32 hours' work, until further notice.
 (Registered 3 June 2015; updated 01 December 2020)

-Destination of visit: Como, Italy
+Destination of visit: Georgia

 7. (i) Shareholdings: over 15% of issued share capital

 I am the sole owner of CGLV Limited, a consultancy business.
 (Registered 17 December 2012)

-On 26 October 2010 I transferred to a blind trust my woodland in Dumfriesshire, my registrable shareholdings.
+On 26 October 2010 I transferred to a blind trust my woodland in Dumfriesshire and my registrable shareholdings.
 (Registered 23 September 2011; updated 12 October 2020)

 View the history of this MP’s entries in the Register